Tone woods for electric guitars

 Tamo Ash

 Botanical name: Fraxinus mandshurica is a unique and specific species of Fraxinus native only to China, Korea, Japan, and Russia.
 The wood can be deeply figured in what is sometimes called a "peanut" figure.
-It is similar to quilted maple figure and Black Ash.
+It is similar to quilted maple figure and the more figured examples of American Black Ash.
 In it's more plain appearance it is referred to as Japanese Ash, not to be confused with Sen which is also called Japanese Ash.
 Highly figured examples are specifically called Tamo or Tamo Ash.
-It is sold mainly as veneer and is thus used in guitar manufacturing for figured tops.
-Price-wise, it is very expensive.
+It is sold mainly as veneer and is thus used for figured tops in guitar manufacturing.
+Pricewise, it is quite expensive.

 Maple

 Botanical name: Acer.
 Traditionally used for guitar necks.
 It is very hard.
-It has a uniform grain and its tonal qualities highlight and amplify the body wood well.
+It has a uniform grain and its tonal qualities highlight and emphasize the body wood well.
 It sustains very well.
 Maple is found in the northern hemisphere with most species found in Europe and Asia.
-Maple timber can have a highly decorative grain called “figure” and can produce “quilt”, “flamed”, “spalted” (ink-like patterns caused by fungi in the wood), “birds eye”, and “burly” appearances.
+Maple timber can have a highly decorative grain called “figure” and can produce “quilt”, “flamed”, “spalted” (ink-like patterns caused by fungi in the wood), “birds-eye”, and “burly” appearances.
 Laminates of these grains are often glued to the top of a guitar body for a beautiful appearance.
-Veneers are usually 1mm or 2mm thick or they can be a full 5mm-18mm solid cap.
+Veneers are usually 1mm or 2mm thick on mass-produced guitars.
+For a Custom build I can do a full 5mm cap all the way up to an 18mm carved solid carved cap depending on the guitar model.

 NOTE.
 Prices for high quality figured maple have tripled in the last few years.
 Expect to pay huge prices for a high quality figured cap.